 - Wildlife Rehabilitation of more than 20 non-domestic animals or with outdoor caging

-- Except for grading as part of normal agricultural or mining practices, SPR is also required for grading permits and Boulder County access permits and floodplain development permits issued by the Transportation Department.
+- Except for grading as part of normal agricultural or mining practices, SPR is also required for grading permits and Boulder County access permits and floodplain development permits issued by the Public Works Department.

 Boulder County does not usually require that a professional architect, planner, attorney, engineer, or other agent represent you during the SPR process.
 We often receive plans drawn up by the property owner with supporting information gathered without professional assistance.
 However, the complexity of a small percentage of projects may require professional submittals.
 Some applicants find that they can complete the majority of the application unassisted but need help with a few technical aspects, such as calculating the cubic yards of earth that will be moved.